 - CRM Exam Strategy

-Since you are already aware about the CRM course, let me help you understand why CRM is the best course for an accounting professional to prosper in their career.
+Since you are already aware of the CRM course, let me help you understand why CRM is the best course for an accounting professional to prosper in their career.

-- The overall purview of risks in any business is always going to be there and it is set to increase with the growth.
-A CRM course therefore is a must to be prepared for the current risk management thinking, standards and regulations across of the world
+- The overall purview of risks in any business is always going to be there, and it is set to increase with the growth.
+A CRM course, therefore, is a must to be prepared for the current risk management thinking, standards, and regulations across the world.

-- A CRM certificate is appreciated by employers particularly in the field of insurance and finance.
-The designation is a lucrative achievement to attain high-risk management jobs and great salary package.
+- A CRM certificate is appreciated by employers, particularly in the field of insurance and finance.
+The designation is a lucrative achievement to attain high-risk management jobs and a great salary package.

 Below are the basic details of the program.